mstrlc/mstrlc/README.md

 ### hi there :wave:

-my name is Matyáš and I study computer science at BUT FIT in Brno.
+my name is Matyáš and I study software engineering at FI MUNI in Brno.

 welcome to my profile!